nottrobin/docs/src/en/charms-offline-strategies.md

 juju sync-agent-binaries --version 2.3 --local-dir=/home/ubuntu/tmp/agents-2.3
 ```

-!!!
-Note:
+[note]
 Once the agents are downloaded, the `juju sync-agent-binaries` command can
 also be used to push them to a model, thereby foregoing the need for a
 mirror.
+[/note]

 ## Cloud images mirror